 Jahirul continues his Maya rigging series by detailing the steps involved in skinning your rig with the help of an hour and a half-long video

-to download assets to accompany this tutorial
+to download assets to accompany the final 3 parts of this tutorial

 Maya rigging: Introduction to rigging

 Maya rigging: Introduction to rigging a human torso

 Maya rigging: Introduction to rigging the neck and the head

 Maya rigging: Introduction to rigging the shoulder and the arms

 Maya rigging: Introduction to rigging the fingers and thumbs